Must-Try “Out of the Ordinary” Suhoor Recipes

 This recipe is definitely an “out of the box” one and it’s so worth the try!
 If you are feeling energetic and adventurous, try this yummy ricotta toast with figs on top.
 Sprinkle some lemon and pistachios and don’t forget to drizzle some honey on top for en extra healthy touch.
 Full recipe can be found here.

 Whether we like it or not, all kinds of cooking and baking will create a mess in the kitchen, no matter how clean and tidy you try to be during your cooking.
-This is why Helpling is here to clean up the mess the morning after your Iftar & Suhoor.
+This is why Helpling is here providing you cleaning services to clean up the mess the morning after your Iftar & Suhoor.

 … And since we know cooking during Ramadan can get very hectic, why don’t you check out all the chefs from ChefXChange who would be delighted to cook for you for Iftar and/or Suhoor.